 The fourth and final song James produced for the album was a slow-to-mid-tempo ditty called Still In Love, which was co-written by Mark Holden, a 58-year old Australian singer, actor and songwriter, who in soul circles is probably best remembered by Lady Soul for the Temptations in 1986.

 Levi Seacer, Jr., who has worked with such artists as Prince, Sheila E, Pointer Sisters and Sounds of Blackness, produced the rest two tracks for the set.
 He also handles all the instruments.
-The title track, Open Invitation, is the only uptempo song on the album and it was co-written by Norma Jean Wright, and one of the background singers on it is Alex Brown
+The title track, Open Invitation, is the only uptempo song on the album and it was co-written by Norma Jean Wright, and one of the background singers on it is Alex Brown.

 The concluding song is a cover of Chuck Jackson’s 1962 hit, Any Day Now.
 Recorded in Minnesota, the song is arranged to a faster tempo, and - although it lacks the wistfulness and drama of the original recording – it succeeds in conveying the feeling of despair and desolation, so essential to the song.
 “I think that was Debbie Sandridge’s idea.
 She was the A&R of the TAJ Records at the time.”
 Debbie, who is credited as the executive producer on Gerald’s album, is still active in music.
 After six years with Motown, she worked seven years with Diana Ross, before becoming a director at McNally Smith College of Music in Minneapolis.